mesafesizsohbetler/CoursePageBoilerplate/index.md

 <iframe  name="jitsiConferenceFrame0" id="jitsiConferenceFrame0" allowfullscreen="true" style="height: 100%; width: 100%; border: 0px;" allow="camera; microphone" src="https://meet.jit.si/deneme-5d82b1302fa7d100066d0c88#jitsi_meet_external_api_id=0&amp;config.getroomnode=undefined&amp;interfaceConfig.SHOW_JITSI_WATERMARK=false&amp;interfaceConfig.SHOW_WATERMARK_FOR_GUESTS=false&amp;"></iframe>

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page).

 There should be whitespace between paragraphs.

-There should be whitespace between paragraphs.
-We recommend including a README, or a file with information about your project.

 # Header 1